American Underdog: Box office

 In the United States and Canada, American Underdog grossed $26.5 million at the box office, against a budget of $25.0 million.
 It was given a wide release in 2,814 theatres, in competition with A Journal for Jordan and the wide expansion of Licorice Pizza.
-After making about $1 million from advanced screenings the week prior to its official opening, it spent seven weeks in the Top 10 at the box office.
+After making about $1 million from advanced screenings the week prior to its official opening, it spent seven weeks in the top 10 at the box office.

+Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 14 critics, indicating "mixed or average" reviews.
+Audiences surveyed by CinemaScore gave the film a rare grade of "A+" on an A+ to F scale.

 Comparisons to real events

 A few events from Kurt Warner's actual career were either omitted or different in the film.

 The film's football scenes while Warner is in college show him playing for Northern Iowa Panthers in an outdoor stadium during games and practice.
 The Panthers have played indoors at the UNI-Dome since 1976.
-Also, while no actual facts are given about Warner's status in school, the condensed storytelling shows him watching others play and not starting games, but also during what seems to the same season, he states it's his last year and he needs to get on the field.
-He made zero starts during his first three seasons and then started all 12 games his senior year, winning 1993 Gateway Conference Offensive Player of the Year.
+Also, while no actual facts are given about Warner's status in school, the condensed storytelling shows him watching others play and not starting games, but also during what seems to be the same season, he states it's his last year and he needs to get on the field.
+He made zero starts during his first three seasons and then started all 12 games his senior year, winning 1993 Offensive Player of the Year in the Gateway Conference (now the Missouri Valley Football Conference).

-During his time in the Arena Football League with the Iowa Barnstormers (1995-97), the film depicts them playing their games at Wells Fargo Arena in Des Moines.
-Wells Fargo didn't exist then.
+During his time in the Arena Football League with the Iowa Barnstormers (1995–97), the film depicts them playing their games at Wells Fargo Arena in Des Moines.
+Wells Fargo Arena didn't exist then.
 The Barnstormers played at Veterans Memorial Auditorium until 2001.

 While the film is correct in showing Warner's first game as the starting quarterback was the Rams' 1999 season opener against the Ravens, it stayed silent on his brief play late in the Rams' week 17 game of their 1998 season against the 49ers, completing four of his eleven attempts for 39 yards.
 Warner had technically been part of the Rams longer than Trent Green, though veteran Green was signed in February 1999 to play with the Rams, while arena player Warner had signed with the Rams as a prospect in December 1997 and was dispatched to the Amsterdam Admirals of NFL Europe, rather than kept for the Rams training camp.